1878 SAFA season

-Each team played each other twice this season, the first time a standardised fixture was in place.
+Each team of twenty men were scheduled to play each other twice this season, the first time a standardised fixture was in place.
+Clubs also fielded second twentys and these games were also advertised on a weekly basis along with the first twenty games.

-In its first season, won their first premiership, going through the year undefeated.

-Pre season
+Preseason

 The SAFA clubs played inter club matches on 4 May.

 An additional pre season game was played between some South Australian and Victorian residents who live in Adelaide.